-- If there is NOT a ball valve in the system one will need to be installed in the system.
+- For best results a flow control valve such as a globe valve should be installed.
+Another option is a Caleffi QuickSetter that incorporates a balancing valve and a flow meter into one. - Alternatively, a ball valve could be used.
 Recommended locations would be the inlet/outlets to the AHU. - Note: If installed with an ANESI GAHP, there are valves located at the supply & return that may be utilized. - Close the valve enough to throttle the flow in the system as close to the targeted 8.5 GPM (32 LPM) as possible.

-2.8.1.2 Too little flow (Below 7 GPM [27 LPM]):
+2.9.1.2 Too little flow (Below 7 GPM [27 LPM]):